101 Cooking For Two

 From Dan Mikesell AKA DrDan

-Homemade dog treats are both low-calorie and low-fat.
+Low Fat Homemade Dog Treats are the perfect low-calorie treat for your dog.
 With only five ingredients, your dog will love the peanut butter and pumpkin taste.
 Much healthier than commercial treats—any veterinarian would approve.

 Ingredients